melezov/scala-proprietary-tutorial/README.md

 You have been contracted by a Client to create an implementation of a certain Java interface.
 The interface itself has been provided by the Client, is open source, and cannot be modified.

-In our imaginary example, the interface in question will be an [AgeVerificator].
+In our imaginary example, the interface in question will be an [AgeVerificator](https://github.com/melezov/scala-proprietary-tutorial/blob/master/0-spt-age-verificator/src/main/java/hr/element/spt/AgeVerificator.java).

     package hr.element.spt;